Our Hola Stories

 During the years of 2006 and 2014, I taught Spanish for Highland Park ISD.
 In those years, I began tutoring former students.
 I tutored a lot of kids in and out of my home.
-One summer when I was just a few months pregnant with my first child, my mom had an idea to try and combine students in my tutoring times in an attempt for me to not work so much with a little baby on the way.
-It was then I had a realization!
-I left the district, and I began a small business from my home that next year, which was quite the opposite of trying to have less work on my plate!
+As I was tutoring my former students, I realized that the majority of my students were paying private tutoring costs, but they really didn't need private tutoring!
+It was then I had a realization of my future company!
+I left the district, and I began a small business from my home that next year.
 It was a small group tutoring business that allowed students to commit to a time each week where I would create materials to reinforce what was happening in their Spanish classes.
 It was a fraction of the price of private tutoring!
 Affordable, effective, focused, small group tutoring sessions grew to the point where I was teaching over 90 students a week in my small house.
-It was then I realized.
-I needed a space and a business name.
+It was then I realized that I needed a space and a business name.
 I recruited an amazing tutor and teacher, Oscar Ruiz, to come alongside me.
-He now serves as not only a tutor but the Director of Operations.
+He now serves as not only a tutor but the Director of Spanish and French.
 In the Fall of 2015, I took the biggest leap of faith and decided to hire teachers of all subjects, not just Spanish.
 I reached out to my favorite (and best) teachers I knew and asked them to come alongside me and join my new venture to tutor their own small groups for Hola.
-Now, on a given week at Hola, we have over 500 students walk through our doors.
+Now, on a given week at Hola, we have around 1,000 students walk through our doors.
 We offer small groups (what we are known for), pop up/extra sessions before tests and quizzes, and private tutoring as well.
 We span from Pre-K all the way to ACT/SAT prep and college counseling.
-We tutor over 120 small groups of all ages and subjects weekly, and 32 tutors teach for Hola HP.
-To think it all started in a small living room with a wild idea!
+We tutor over 175 small groups of all ages and subjects weekly, and 65 tutors teach for Hola HP.
+It's amazing to think this all started in a small living room!!

 ¡Hola!
-My name is Oscar Ruiz, and I am the Director of Operations at ¡hola hp!.
+My name is Oscar Ruiz, and I am the Business Director and Director of Spanish at ¡hola hp!.

 I was a Spanish teacher at Highland Park HS from 2013 to 2016.
 During my second year of teaching, I started private tutoring a lot of students after school.
 One day, I received an email from Katherine Herron asking if we could meet for coffee.
 Little did I know that this would be the beginning of an incredible journey with an amazing company.
 That first meeting was the discussion of our cram session reviews.
 We started these reviews only offering Spanish, and they were very successful!
 Katherine then embarked on opening ¡hola hp!.
 The first year ¡hola hp! opened its doors looked quite different than it does today.
 Our newly formed company involved a small room above Banditos, where Katherine and I would alternate to teach our own Spanish groups.
 At the time, we were only offering Spanish tutoring, hence the company's name.
 I was still working at Highland Park HS the first year that ¡hola hp! opened, and at the end of that first year Katherine received a lot of requests to offer tutoring in other subjects.
 Katherine then asked me to come onboard with her full-time teaching my own Spanish groups and to be her Director of Operations.
 I made the decision to leave Highland Park HS to help her run the company.
 I am so grateful to be a part of something so special, and that we are able to serve so many families in our tight-knit community.

 ¡Hola!
-My name is Ali Jackson, and I am the Math Director at ¡hola hp!.
+My name is Ali Jackson, and I am the Math and Social Studies Director at

 I began teaching math in 2006 at a small school district in Fort Worth before marrying my sweet husband and moving to Dallas.
 After driving almost an hour to teach for a year, I decided to move districts and was thrilled when I was offered a math position at Highland Park!
 I fell in love with the district, the kids, the parents, and culture.
 It was so refreshing teaching students that WANT to learn and WANT to succeed.
 During my time as a full time teacher, I ventured out and started private tutoring one-on-one at students houses.
 It was wonderful being able to sit with one student and talk to them about math.
 See what they knew and where they needed help.
 I decided to stop teaching full time when we had our first child and wanted to tutor more.
 It was then that I got a call from my friend Katherine.
 We hadn’t seen each other in years, but when we met back up, it was like no time had gone by.
 She started explaining to me what Hola HP was about and how she viewed helping students.
 It was a NO BRAINER that I had to be apart of this amazing company!
 This is a place that I respect and value.
 Hola HP puts kids first and their success (academically and beyond) is our number one priority.
 The first year at Hola, there were 5 math students TOTAL!
 Now, we see over 200 students a week in math alone.
 We tutor every possible math subject that Highland Park offers and we make sure that each student leaves a session with a better understanding of a concept than when they walked in.
 I am beyond grateful to be apart of this journey and I am so excited to see where it goes!